-This easy recipe for Savory Steamed Rice Cakes (Banh Beo) is a classic Viet dish of petite rice cakes topped with mung bean paste, toasted shrimp, and scallion oil are simply scrumptious.
+This easy recipe for Savory Steamed Rice Cakes (Banh Beo) is a classic Viet dish of petite rice cakes topped with mung bean paste, toasted shrimp, and scallion oil is simply scrumptious.
 The cakes are delicate with a slightly chewy texture; the mashed mung bean is savory and creamy and the toasted shrimp is wonderfully crunchy.
 Served with the classic fish sauce dipping sauce and tangy pickles, it’s a party for your taste buds!
-Delish!
+Delish! 🙂

 This recipe is a long-time coming and I’ve been meaning to share this recipe for some time.
 It kept getting bumped because there were other recipes I enjoyed making more.
 Of course, during this time, I must have made this dish at least a dozen times for family and friends.
 As a result, I had lots of opportunities to fine-tune my recipe.
 Now I can finally share it along with all of my tips and tricks.
 The video shares lots of tips, short cuts and options for steaming the cakes using things other than the traditional small dishes.
 If you think these cakes are too time-consuming to make, check out my cheat method and you’ll be enjoying this scrumptious dish in no time. 🙂

 Notes on the Savory Steamed Rice Cakes (Banh Beo) Recipe, Tips and Tricks

 What is the purpose of pouring out the liquid from the top of the batter and then adding more water?
 Answer: This is a method to rinse the rice flour to remove any impurities or funky odor.
-It helps to keep the cakes nice and white.
+This step helps to keep the cakes nice and white.
 (If you noticed, the water that is poured out is a cloudy yellowish color.)

 I use a sports water bottle so that I can easily mix the batter as the rice flour has a tendency to settle.
 If you don’t use a water bottle, just make sure to give the batter a good stir before pouring into the dishes.

 Steam the cakes until they turn opaque.
 Do not over-cook them or they will be rubbery.